thembangpa/matematik/README.md

 # Matematik 1.–6. klasse – studiemateriale

 A bilingual (Danish/English) study website in mathematics for children in grades 1–6 at a Danish friskole.
-Live at **https://matematik-1-6.web.app** (the older https://matematik-6-klasse.web.app redirects there).
+Live at **https://matematik-1-6.web.app**.
 All subject content is based on the official Danish curriculum:
 **Fælles Mål – Matematik** and the accompanying *Læseplan* and *Undervisningsvejledning* from the Ministry of Children and Education (Børne- og Undervisningsministeriet).